|

 inaccurate or misunderstood.
 I'm not seeking editorial approval.
 Whether you

-my conditions and acknowledged them as “very reasonable.”
+that condition and acknowledged it was “very reasonable.”
 We did one brief

 interview over the phone.
 He estimated it would take about 45 minutes, and I